shashank-rv/tf-keras/README.md

 # tf-keras
 hacks and tricks in keras

-stratified_kfold_generator : it is very when dealing with highly imbalanced datasets.
+stratified_kfold_generator : it is very useful when dealing with highly imbalanced datasets.